About our work

 Throughout the world, those with low, irregular or uncertain incomes are generally excluded from formal financial services.
-Over two billion people worldwide are still financially excluded – women and the rural poor generally being the most affected.
+Over 1.7 billion people worldwide are still financially excluded – women and the rural poor generally being the most affected.

 A focus on poverty reduction is always core to the Foundation’s programme and partner selection processes.
 Bearing this in mind, the characteristics of this support included:

 - Technical support and training – provided on a broad range of financial cooperative issues;

 - Capacity building of financial cooperative movements, including apex organisations;

 - Maximising aid effectiveness, through knowledge management, exchange programmes and the development of local capabilities to deliver technical expertise;